-This is the best time of year in and around Machu Picchu for plant lovers, when the flora is at its absolute best after the wet season, and bedazzles with plenty of color.
-In fact, the landscape's palette is generally at its boldest right now, and photographers will relish this month for snapping that perfect Sacred Valley shot before high season crowds descend in earnest.
-Trekkers can take full advantage of the Machu Picchu region being largely dry and in bloom to take to trails like the Inca Trail, the Salkantay Trek or even trails within Machu Picchu itself such as the hike to Wayna Picchu.
+This is the best time of year in and around Machu Picchu for plant lovers when the flora is at its absolute best after the wet season and bedazzles with plenty of colors.
+In fact, the landscape's palette is generally at its boldest right now, and photographers will relish this month for snapping that perfect Sacred Valley shot before high-season crowds descend in earnest.
+Trekkers can take full advantage of the Machu Picchu region being largely dry and in bloom to take to trails like the Inca Trail, the Salkantay Trek, or even trails within Machu Picchu itself, such as the hike to Wayna Picchu.

-From April onwards for the rest of the year, if you wish to take the train from Cusco to Machu Picchu you can do so from Cusco's Poroy train station once more (this was not an option from January through March, when it was necessary to first get a bus to Ollantaytambo, then pick the train up from there).
+From April onward for the rest of the year, if you wish to take the train from Cusco to Machu Picchu, you can do so from Cusco's Poroy train station once more (this was not an option from January through March when it was necessary to first get a bus to Ollantaytambo, then pick the train up from there).